You know that excess sitting can cause a DVT, but what about sleep?

 How much sleep is too much sleep when it comes to causing a blood clot in your vein?

-“Excessive sleeping means you are in a reclined position for much of the time,” says Kathryn Boling, MD, a board certified family medicine practitioner with Mercy Medical Center in Baltimore, MD, whom I interviewed for this article.
+“Excessive sleeping means you are in a reclined position for much of the time,” says Kathryn Boling, MD, a board certified family medicine practitioner with Mercy Medical Center in Baltimore, MD.

 Dr. Boling continues, “Inactivity for any reason – a long plane flight, injury, hospitalization, or excessive sleeping could put a person at risk for a DVT.

 “You’re on bed rest or sit for long periods of time.
 The deep veins in the center of your legs depend on muscles to force blood back to your lungs and heart.